Links on VR Source may earn us a commission, Learn more.

 While the Oculus Rift, HTC Vive, and Sony Playstation VR represent VR at the high end, you don’t have to spend a fortune to get a decent taste of VR.
-Up until now, Google Cardboard was the go to choice for diving into VR, though admittedly the experience is lacking in a lot of ways.
+Up until December 2016, Google Cardboard was the go to choice for diving into VR, though admittedly the experience is lacking many ways.
 If you’re looking for something a bit more advanced than Cardboard without breaking the bank, you have two options – Samsung Gear VR and Google Daydream.

 What is Google Daydream?

 So what is Google Daydream?
 First announced at Google I/O 2016, Google Daydream is a VR platform based on Android 7.0 Nougat, and is essentially an evolution of Google Cardboard.
 Unlike Samsung’ Gear VR, Google Daydream headsets and compatible smartphones won’t be built by just one OEM.